planqi/bh_config/README.md

 #### About

-These are my configs.
+These are my configs for Resurgence.
 Parts of them will only work with BH v0.1.8(beta2) or greater.

 ## Quick links: